polrizzo/LSTA-3N/README.md

     * `options.py` : configuration list of parameters to build VideoModel

 ### Configuration of parameters
-`options.py` needs a briefly configuration in order to build properly VideoModel.
-Most of parameters have description to help understanding their logic.
+`options.py` needs a brief configuration in order to correctly build VideoModel.
+Description for most parameters is given.
 Those which need more attention are:

 * *dropout_v* : randomly zeroes some of the elements of the input tensor with probability p, preventing the co-adaptation of neurons
 * *dann* : decreses progressively learning rate at each epoch; alternatively, it can be reduced by *lr_decay* every *lr_steps* epoch
-* *place_adv* : losses implemented in TA3N module; these are  video relation-based adversarial loss, video-based adversarial loss, frame-based adversarial loss
+* *place_adv* : booleans prescribing what losses are meant to be considered in the TA3N module; these are video relation-based adversarial loss, video-based adversarial loss, frame-based adversarial loss
-* *use_attn* : attention module implemented
+* *use_attn* : boolean.
+Whether to apply domain attention or not.
 * *beta* : weights of loss described in *place_adv*
 * *gamma* : weight for the attentive entropy loss